 The limited market size of many small emerging economies is a key constraint to the growth of innovative small and medium enterprises.
 Exporting offers a potential solution, but firms may struggle to locate and appeal to foreign buyers.
 We conducted a six-country randomized experiment with 225 firms in the Western Balkans to test the effectiveness of 30 h of live group-based training and 5 h of one-on-one remote consulting in overcoming these constraints.
 Treated firms used techniques such as search engine optimization and improved Facebook content to increase their digital presence and better reach foreign customers.
 A year later, we find positive and significant impacts on the number of customers, and a significant intensive margin increase in export sales.
 Qualitative interviews suggest this improvement came from a combination of sector-specific advice on market expansion, and through an encouragement effect which gave entrepreneurs the confidence to try new sales strategies.

-As countries expand English instruction to promote global economic integration, policymakers often worry this may erode indigenous languages and cultural heritage.
-This paper examines this concern through a natural experiment in Mexico, where six states introduced English programs in public primary schools during the 1990s.
-Using a staggered difference-in-differences design and Mexico's School and Population Censuses, we find, unexpectedly, that exposure to English increased the likelihood of self-reported understanding and speaking an indigenous language by 3.5 and 3 percentage points, respectively — substantial effects given the low baseline rates of 2.2% and 1.4%.
-We also document a 5 percentage point increase in indigenous self-identification from a baseline of 8.26%, accompanied by significantly greater geographic mobility.
-These findings suggest that multilingual education can simultaneously promote economic integration and reinforce cultural distinctiveness.
+As countries expand English instruction to support global economic integration, concerns have emerged that such policies may erode indigenous languages and cultural identity.
+This paper examines this possibility using a natural experiment in Mexico, where six states introduced English programs in public primary schools during the 1990s.
+Leveraging a staggered difference-in-differences design with linked school and population censuses, we find that exposure to English instruction instead increased the likelihood of understanding and speaking an indigenous language by 1.2 and 0.7 percentage points, respectively, substantial effects given baseline rates of only 2.2% and 1.4%.
+Mechanism analysis reveals that these effects reflect ethno-linguistic reinforcement rather than cognitive spillovers or compositional changes, as evidenced by increased self-identification as indigenous (1.7 percentage points from a baseline of 8.3%).
+Our findings suggest that multilingual education can simultaneously promote economic integration while reinforcing cultural distinctiveness.

 This paper investigates the impact of workplace harassment on various occupational outcomes, utilizing a novel empirical approach that combines reduced-form strategies with a structural equilibrium framework.
 Leveraging a newly available dataset from the collaboration between the Census Bureau and the Equal Employment Opportunity Commission (EEOC), this study provides an unprecedented analysis of harassment claims across firms of varying sizes and industries.
 By exploiting sharp thresholds in Title VII coverage and the diffusion of the #MeToo movement, we employ regression discontinuity designs and event studies to estimate the causal effects of vicarious liability on firm demographics, wage gaps, and employee turnover.
 We then exploit the findings in a structural model that estimates a job market equilibrium.
 The newly integrated Census-EEOC data product, which has not been used in prior research offers new insights into the economic implications of workplace harassment.